Karachay-Cherkessia: Politics

-The head of the government in Karachay-Cherkessia is the Head (until 28 June 2012, the official title was "President").
-Until February 2011, the President was Boris Ebzeyev, a former judge of the Constitutional Court of Russian Federation.
-Rashid Temrezov is currently the Head of the republic.
+The head of the government in Karachay-Cherkessia is the fead (until 28 June 2012, the official title was "President").
+Until February 2011, the president was Boris Ebzeyev, a former judge of the Constitutional Court of Russian Federation.
+Rashid Temrezov is currently the head of the republic.

 Ethnic tension is a considerable problem in the republic.
 In May 1999, Karachay-Cherkessia conducted its first-ever free regional presidential election.
-When Vladimir Semyonov, a Karachay, won the election over Stanislav Derev, a Circassian, there were protests by supporters of Derev, with widespread allegations of fraud.
-A court ruling later upheld the election result, prompting thousands of Derev's supporters to march in protest, many advocating the partitioning of the republic.
+When Vladimir Semyonov, a Karachay, won the election over Stanislav Derev, a Circassian, Derev supporters protested, alleging widespread electoral fraud, with many advocating for the partitioning of the republic.
+These hostilities deescalated following mediation, led by Moscow, and an independent court review of the election, which upheld the result.

 Although activity by separatists in the region pales compared to Chechnya and Dagestan, militant groups exist in Karachay-Cherkessia.
 A car bomb that killed two people in March 2001 was blamed on Chechen separatists.
 Muslim separatist groups have formed, and dozens of their members have been killed by the Russian authorities.

 In September 2007, the FSB killed ethnic Abazin Rustam Ionov ("Abu-Bakar"), head of the Karachaevo Jamaat (assembly), along with his wife.